-- Game-Breaking Injury: Mistoc!Cara Was out for five months due to a slipped patella in his left kneecap.
+- Game-Breaking Injury: Mistico!Cara was out for five months due to a slipped patella in his left kneecap.
 Then was out some for other injuries.

-- Giving Someone the Pointer Finger: Usually his way of saying, "I'm comming for ya".
+- Giving Someone the Pointer Finger: Usually his way of saying, "I'm coming for ya".

 - In a Single Bound: Sin Cara's entrance consists of jumping over the ring ropes (in Real Life, it's done through the means of a trampoline disguised by camera trickery).

 - Masked Luchador: As per the Mexican tradition.

 - Meaningful Name: Sin Cara means Faceless.

 - No-Sell: In his first WWE match, after being (accidentally) dropped on his chest from the top rope to the floor his amusing response is to angrily rise, slide back in the ring and repeat the process.